-The human factor makes it more important than ever to invest in a video system that can catch bad behaviour in the act, alert your staff to intervene before matters can escalate, and provide law enforcement with the visual evidence to quickly catch perps.
+The human factor makes it more important than ever to invest in a video surveillance system that can catch bad behaviour in the act, alert your staff to intervene before matters can escalate, and provide law enforcement with the visual evidence to quickly catch perps.

-- Easily investigate suspect transactions
+- Easily investigate suspicious transactions

 - Receive alerts tied to motion/activity in specific areas of the business at certain times.

 Why choose Solink?